 Consider planting more trees, wildflowers and rain gardens around your facility since they absorb more water than grass and discourage erosion.
-The soil and gravel used in plant beds slows down runoff to storm drains and absorbs more water than brick or pavement.
+The soil and gravel used in plant beds slows down runoff to storm drains and absorbs water unlike impermeable surfaces, such as brick or pavement.

 10. Run an Internal Campaign

-Encourage employees to reduce reducing stormwater pollution by incorporating BMPs into standard operating procedures.
-Discuss stormwater pollution prevention at staff meetings and leverage events and holidays, such as Earth Day, to raise awareness.
+Encourage employees to reduce stormwater pollution by incorporating BMPs into standard operating procedures.
+Discuss stormwater pollution prevention at staff meetings, offer stormwater training and leverage events and holidays, such as Earth Day, to raise awareness.

 When it comes to CWA compliance, even small efforts can lead to big results.
 Following the above tips can help you avoid violations and fines at your facility.